arita37/portfolio_programming/README.md

     - pandas
     - pyomo
     - cython

++ optional packages:
+    - nose
-    - noses
+    - rpy2 (with R)

-It requires R and Rpy2 for testing some functions.
+It requires R and rpy2 for testing some functions.